-- 1. the eastern coast of the peninsula at El Módulo Beach, 300 m north of the camp facilities, where a deep channel enables relatively easy access; - 2. the northern end of Half Moon Beach, on the eastern coast of the peninsula; - 3. the northern end of Yámana Beach, on the western coast (suitable at high tide only); - 4. the southern end of the northern beach on San Telmo Island.
+- 1. the eastern coast of the peninsula at El Módulo Beach, 300 m north of the camp facilities, where a deep channel enables relatively easy access; - 2. the northern end of Half Moon Beach, on the eastern coast of the peninsula; - 3. the northern end of Yámana Beach, on the western coast (suitable at high tide only); - 4. the north coast at Alcazar Beach near the bird blind / emergency hut; - 5. the southern end of the northern beach on San Telmo Island.

 Access by small boat at other locations around the coast is allowed, provided this is consistent with the purposes for which a Permit has been granted.
-Two anchorages have been identified close to the Area; 1600 m north-east of the main camp facilities and approximately 800 m north of San Telmo Island.
+Two anchorages have been identified close to the Area; 1,600 m north-east of the main camp facilities and approximately 800 m north of San Telmo Island (Map 2).
 Visitors should, where practicable, avoid landing where pinniped or seabird colonies are present on or near the coast.